 We are committed as a school to ensuring our children are safe online.
-We monitor:

-- online activity in school and follow up any concerns that may arise from home online activity by our children. - We are committed to teaching children to be age-appropriately vigilant regarding the increasing risks while using technology; young people can be both victims and perpetrators of abuse - We provide workshops for parents around online safety and raise issues with children in RHE lessons. - We have an Online Safety policy and children and staff and children sign an acceptable use set of statements. - We follow DfE guidance on Teaching Online Safety in School. - Our Online Safety Policy is included in the Induction pack.
+- We monitor online activity in school and follow up any concerns that may arise from home online activity by our children. - We are committed to teaching children to be age-appropriately vigilant regarding the increasing risks while using technology; young people can be both victims and perpetrators of abuse - We provide workshops for parents around online safety and raise issues with children in RHE lessons, computing lessons and in termly (minimum) online safety assemblies.
+Resources for parents are kept on our website for parents to access at any time. - We have an Online Safety policy and children and staff and children sign an acceptable use set of statements. - We follow DfE guidance on Teaching Online Safety in School. - Our Online Safety Policy is included in the Induction pack.
 Online safety is a key part of our RHE curriculum. - Online safety has high profile in our newsletters over the school year, with links to useful resources and share websites with parents